vyshnavkr/shortnotes/ASSERTION.md

 ## Why Assertions?
  - used for testing
- - alternative for if-else, runtime exceptions etc..
+ - alternative for if-else, runtime exceptions etc.. <br>
    adv: no performance issue unlike the others, though assertions will be present in the code always once written, but when disabled for deploying code it will be ignored by JVM as if it weren't there.

 ## When, when-not to use Assertion?